MindMaps Education exists because the adults who look after children deserve to be looked after too. This is where that belief came from.

 Those experiences shaped everything I now teach.
 I began training in self-development at 20 — coaching, emotional intelligence, behavioural frameworks, and mindfulness — all while navigating life as a dyslexic learner.
 When I eventually entered teaching, I realised just how crucial those tools really were.

 MindMaps Education is my attempt to change that.
 It brings together everything I've learned — coaching, wellbeing science, cognitive behavioural frameworks, reflective practice — into practical tools and programmes that help educators feel calmer, clearer, and more capable.
-And through the Classroom Tool Suite and TextSight, it extends that same thinking directly into the hands of the children in their care — and the parents who support them at home.
+And through the Classroom Tool Suite, it extends that same thinking directly into the hands of the children in their care — and the parents who support them at home.

 I believe wellbeing is an ecosystem.
 When one person becomes more grounded, capable, or supported, everyone around them benefits.
 MindMaps exists to make that shift possible — at scale, inside schools, from the inside out.